How to Bathe a Newborn Baby

 Before being parents, we did not think about how to bathe a newborn baby, or all that it implies.
 When parents are new, they tend to believe that the baby should be bathed every day in a bathtub, using cologne and other products.

-There are equivocal ways to bathe a baby that can bring consequences to your child.
+There are equivocal ways to that can bring consequences to your child.
 The use of an inappropriate shampoo or soap, as well as answering a call while washing the child, are just two mistakes that anyone can make when starting their baby’s bath.

 Here are the recommendations you should follow when you wash a newborn with an umbilical cord and what you should do in case the baby no longer has an umbilical cord.